klmmmv/thesis/chap5.md

-# Implementation and Technical Analysis - Elixir, Erlang, OTP and Metaprogramming
+# Implementation and Technical Analysis - Elixir, Erlang, OTP and Metaprogramming {#technics}

 We evaluated the goals and specifications for the Compiler - Virtual Machine architecture in the previous chapters.
 We further mentioned that Elixir on top